THE A-Z OF MANGAWHAI BEACH SCHOOL

 Mangawhai Beach School has an active parent body which meets regularly to organise a variety of social and fundraising events each year.
 Volunteers are welcome to join at anytime.

-It is a Health & Safety requirement that any parents accompanying children on a trip or camp be police vetted.
-From the 1st of July 2017 there will be a charge of $10 per vet form processed from the NZ Police so the school will have no option but to ask parents to pay for their police vet check.
+It is a Health & Safety requirement that any parents accompanying children on a trip/camp or parent helping at school be police vetted.
+There is a charge of $10 per vet form processed from the NZ Police so the school will ask parents to pay for their police vet check which is valid for three years.

 Reporting to Parents